acvos/poly-map/README.md

 Polymorphic curried map for functional style JS

 ## Motivation
-Quite often we need to apply a function over an object preserving the object's key structure.
-Javascript provides us with a native map function that works with arrays, but when it comes to objects we end up writing a lot of identical loops.
-This tool works equally well with both arrays and objects so you never have to write those annoying iterations again.
+Javascript provides a native map function for arrays.
+However, sometimes we need to apply the same function to all properties of an object.
+Sometimes we are not sure or do not care which type of data we receive as an input.
+Sometimes we don't even know if the data is in fact present.
+So we end up writing loops, type checks, etc. Poly-map solves this problem in a generic way works equally well with arrays and objects so you never have to write those annoying iterations again.

 ## Features
 - Works with objects and arrays
 - Preserves original object keys
 - Automatically curried
+- Doesn't break when the input value is undefined

 ## Installation